m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 This improves performance by grouping data in memory more efficiently than those big everything-structs from earlier.
 To put it briefly, memory lookups are extremely slow, and processors do best when they get to go from one memory location to the one right next to it and repeat.
 This optimization is accomplished using _caches_ of very fast memory close to the processor.
-Most things in the big structs are irrelevant to most operations, but they still take up space in the cache all the time.
+In our big structs, most fields are irrelevant to most operations, but they still take up space in the cache all the time.
 On the other hand, ECS "tables" only have one type of thing each, so we can pick and choose what to pull into the cache by completely ignoring the tables we don't need.
 This is quite important in rigid-body physics, where the number of objects tends to be very large and the only parts of them that matter